jaiprashanth99x/hacktitude_2023.github.io/challenge-15.md

   <img src="./images/11b.png" width="350px">
 </p>

-To achieve this you have to impelement the `updateProjectStatus(projectId, status)` method in the `groupRepository` file and this time it has to be returning a Promise which has an UPDATE query which updates the status of the project using the projectId.
+To achieve this, you have to impelement the `updateProjectStatus(projectId, status)` method in the `groupRepository` file and this time it has to be returning a Promise which has an UPDATE query which updates the status of the project using the projectId.

 The Promise has to resolve a message saying `"success"`.

-Afterwards as done in the previous tasks you have to,
+Afterwards, as done in the previous tasks you have to,

 1. Implement a method called `updateProjectStatusReq(projectId, status)` in the `groupService.js` file which will call the `groupRepository.updateProjectStatus(projectId, status)` method and return the response.